Southend-on-Sea Safety Advisory Group

-The groups role is to review event applications and offer independent advice on public safety to ensure, so far as is practicable, that risk to public safety is minimised.
+The group’s role is to review event applications and offer independent advice on public safety.
+To ensure, so far as is possible, that any risk to public safety is reduced.

-- Provides advice to individuals and organisations who are planning a public event – from street parties to festivals.
+- provides advice to individuals and organisations that are planning a public event from street parties to festivals

-- Make recommendations for future safety improvements following an event.
+- make suggestions for future safety improvements following an event

 What the group doesn't do

-- The SAG does not have legal powers or responsibilities: it exists to provide independent advice to event organisers, who retain the legal responsibility for ensuring a safe event.
-However, individual members of the SAG may have powers to require event organisers comply with legal obligations.
+- SAG does not have legal powers or responsibilities: it exists to provide independent advice to event organisers, who retain the legal responsibility for ensuring a safe event.
+However, individual members of the SAG may have powers to require event organisers comply with legal obligations

-The group hold regular (usually monthly) meetings to discuss the safety arrangements of events that they are made aware of.
+The group hold regular meetings to discuss the safety arrangements for events that they are made aware of.

-As the meeting deals with large amounts of commercially sensitive information, the minutes are not published.
-However, the Council shares the group’s feedback on individual applications with the relevant event organisers.
+As the meeting deals with large amounts of sensitive information, the minutes are not published.

 Working with event organisers